SpaceCP/node-mcsm/README.md

 ### setOption(name, value)

 Changes the value of an option.
+These can be changed while the instance is running.

 ### getOption(name)